 Few disorders can be as exhausting as Obsessive Compulsive Disorder (OCD).
 OCD is more common than many people realize, and for those afflicted with OCD, basic everyday tasks can become insurmountable.
 Obsessive Compulsive Disorder is a chronic condition that, left untreated, can cause a lifetime of problems.
-Individuals who have OCD are characterized by uncontrollable, repetitive thoughts (the “obsessive” in Obsessive Compulsive Disorder) as well as uncontrollable behaviors (the “compulsive” in Obsessive Compulsive Disorder).
-Unrelenting recurrent intrusive thoughts, referred to as obsessions, coupled with the powerful compulsions for compensatory behaviors can be emotionally all consuming.
+OCD is characterized by uncontrollable, repetitive thoughts (the “obsessive” in Obsessive Compulsive Disorder) as well as uncontrollable behaviors (the “compulsive” in Obsessive Compulsive Disorder).
+Unrelenting intrusive thoughts, referred to as obsessions, coupled with the powerful compulsions for compensatory behaviors can be emotionally all consuming.

 Individuals with Obsessive Compulsive Disorder may have obsessive symptoms, compulsive symptoms, or both.
 Obsessive symptoms are typically intrusive thoughts, urges, or mental imagery that result in severe anxiety for the sufferer.
 Examples of obsessive symptoms include:

 Compulsive symptoms are repetitious behaviors that those who suffer from OCD feel compelled to do as the result of their obsessive thoughts.
 Examples of compulsions include: